hyphacoop/RooLLM/README.md

 ```
 ### Folder and File Structure

-Here’s an overview of the main folders and files in the project:
+Here's an overview of the main folders and files in the project:

 - **`frontend/`**: Contains the web interface for interacting with RooLLM.
 This folder includes all the client-side code for the user-facing application.